Templates Documentation

 With that example there would be a variable named something available in the included template

 with the value value.
-You can use it with <!--$something--> in the
+It can be used with <!--$something--> in the

 sections/header.html